jeremy-hanna/go-simple-server/README.md

 # simple-server

-This is a simple http server in go highlighting the stdlib implm]ementation.
+This is a simple http server in go highlighting the stdlib implmementation for learning purposes.

+- basic get handler
+- accept a param
+- pull param from url (needs gin ?)
+- handle TLS